ACT — Trinsic

 Seeing Thoughts Rather Than From Them

 Defusion is the art of creating distance between you and your thoughts.
 Not dismissing them, not believing them completely, but holding them lightly enough to choose what you do next.
-The following techniques are drawn from ACT clinical practice.
-Each one approaches the same shift from a different angle.

 Why defusion works